Chankarseng/dotfiles/README.md

 8. Run `:Lazy sync` to update Nvim plugins

 ## How to configure new languages
 1. In `lspconfig.lua`, add a new LSP for a new programming language, for example: Golang would be `gopls` in the `servers` array.
+List of LSP servers can be found [here](https://github.com/neovim/nvim-lspconfig/blob/master/doc/configs.md)
 2. Run `:Mason` to install the language servers and formatters if needed.
 3. In `conform.lua`, add a new entry for the langauge to use which formatters, for example: Golang would be `go = { "gofmt" }`